Displaced subcapital femoral neck fractures are classified by AO/OTA as 31B1.3.

 The fracture line lays below the border of the articular cartilage.

 The head is usually displaced in varus angulation and shortening.

-The Pauwels classification can best be determined intraoperatively, once traction is applied, and the fracture is reduced.
-After this, choice of fixation is easier.
+The Pauwels classification can best be determined intraoperatively, once traction is applied and the fracture is reduced.
 On an AP fluoroscopic view, assess the inclination of the fracture line.
 Pauwels type I is a fracture with <30º from the horizontal.
-Type II is 30º-70º from the horizontal.
-Type III is >70º from the horizontal.
+Type II is 30º–50º from the horizontal.
+Type III is >50º from the horizontal.

-Most of the blood supply of the femoral head comes from the medial femoral circumflex artery (2), which gives rise to three or four branches, the retinacular vessels.
+Most of the blood supply of the femoral head comes from the medial femoral circumflex artery (2), which gives rise to three or four branches, the retinacular vessels (3).
 These run posteriorly and superiorly along the femoral neck in a synovial reflection until they reach the cartilaginous border of the head.
-The obturator artery gives rise to the vessels within the ligamentum teres (3).
-An ascending branch of the medial femoral circumflex artery (4) supplies the greater trochanter.
-The medial and lateral circumflex arteries may anastomose but the principal blood supply of the head originates from the medial circumflex and its branches.
+The obturator artery gives rise to the vessels within the ligamentum teres (4).
+The medial and lateral circumflex arteries may anastomose, but the principal blood supply of the head originates from the medial circumflex artery and its branches, especially the ascending ones.

 In the AP view, there is a disruption of the medial and lateral cortical lines.